-Underground Injection Control requirements for the quality of water to be injected underground under the Safe Drinking Water Act that could lead to different results than application of the Clean Water Act for surface water quality protection [include matrix of UIC application if available.].
+Generally, stormwater control features should be excluded in the definition if they apply to detention, retention and infiltration basins and ponds and groundwater recharge basins but are structures at the interface of surface water and groundwater.
+As such, the specific type of stormwater control structure should be regulated to ensure that groundwater under state jurisdiction is protected for safe local use and may in some cases involve the application of the Underground Injection Control requirements for the quality of water to be injected underground under the Safe Drinking Water Act that could lead to different results than application of the Clean Water Act for surface water quality protection.
 Many states do not have delegation to control discharges to groundwater under the UIC/SDWA program.
 Federally regulated stormwater controls under the Clean Water Act to prevent surface water degradation should ensure that groundwater is protected and contamination is not being moved from one water source to another.